Your cart

 3.5.
 Face Mat Burn

-Face mat burn usually happens when your opponent turns your face down into the mat.
-It happens when you are in a front headlock and your training partner just pins you face down into the ground and puts pressure on the back of your head.
+Face mat burn usually happens when your opponent turns your face down onto the mat.
+It happens when you are in a front headlock and your training partner just pins your face down into the ground and puts pressure on the back of your head.
 This situation causes the face to burn.

 4. Prevention Methods